 Many people consider a safari a once-in-a-lifetime experience, so they splurge on a Jeep or something similar.
 The cost of an African safari in a Jeep will be roughly $150 – $250 daily.

-Finally, you may have the option to add extra excursions or activities to your safari, like visits to tribal villages, hot air balloon rides, or a trek up Mount Kilimanjaro.
+Finally, you may have the option to add extra excursions or activities to your safari, like visits to tribal villages, hot air balloon rides, or hiking the Mt.
+Kilimanjaro Lemosho route.
 This is usually only the case if you book a private tour; prices vary by service provider.

 African Safari Cost: International Flights